snl-dakota/dakota/docs/user/usingdakotagui/runningremote/JobSubmissionOverview.rst

    be executed once in the job queue.

 For data collection, you should augment the second workflow to send data back to the first.
-Refer to the main :ref:`remoteNestedWorkflow <gui-job-submission-workflow-remoteNestedWorkflow-receivefiles>` / :ref:`dakotaQueueSubmit <gui-job-submission-workflow-dakotaQueueSubmit>` sections below for documentation on how to do this.
+Refer to the main :ref:`remoteNestedWorkflow <gui-job-submission-workflow-remoteNestedWorkflow-receivefiles>` / :ref:`dakotaQueueSubmit <gui-job-submission-workflow-dakotaQueueSubmit-receivingfiles>` sections below for documentation on how to do this.